GeyserMC/GeyserOptionalPack/developer_documentation.md

 ### Introduction

+The GeyserOptionalPack is compiled using a program written in Java.
+It contains various renderers and utilities for converting Java Edition assets into a format that works with Geyser to work on Bedrock Edition.

 Entity data and entity flags (known as queries in Molang) are pieces of metadata that store various pieces of information about an entity on the Bedrock Edition of Minecraft.
-You have a query for an entity's health, for example (a number query or an entity data), and you have a query for is an entity is angry (an entity flag, which is either 1.0 or 0.0 in Molang).
+You can query for an entity's health, for example (a number query or an entity data), and can query for if an entity is angry (an entity flag, which is either 1.0 or 0.0 in Molang).
 Not all entities use every query, but every entity has access to most queries, though Bedrock by default ignores these.
+These queries can be sent by Geyser and change how an entity looks.
 We use this to our advantage in this resource pack.

 ### Armor stands